deanwampler/JustEnoughScalaForSpark/README.md

 ### Install Java 7 or 8

-You'll need the Java 7 or 8 (preferred) JRE (Java Runtime Environment) installed.
+You'll need the Java 7 or 8 JDK (Java Development Kit) installed (Java 8 is recommended).
 You probably already have it installed, but if not, go [here](https://java.com/en/download/help/index_installing.xml) for instructions.

 > Not sure if you have Java installed?
 Open a command/terminal window and type `java -version`.
 If you get `command not found`, well...